 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 Histamine.
 Polarised light micrograph of crystals of the chemical histamine.
-Histamine is derived from the amino acid histidine, and is mainly associated with the mast cells found in connective tissue.
-It is one of the chemicals involved in inflammation, causing dilation and increased permeability of small blood vessels.
-It is released in large quantities after damage to the skin (as in an insect bite), producing a characteristic red wheal and itching.
-Histamine is also released in and gives rise to the symptoms of a number of allergic conditions, including asthma.
-Magnification: x200 at 6x7cm size.
+Histamine is present in nearly all body cells.
+It is derived from the amino acid histidine, and is mainly manufactured in mast cells found in connective tissue.
+After damage to the skin (such as in an insect bite) the mast cells release large quantities of histamine.
+This causes dilation and increased permeability of small blood vessels.
+This produces inflammation characteristics such as a red wheal and itching.
+Histamine also gives rise to the symptoms of a number of allergic conditions, including asthma.
+Magnification: x50 at 4x5 inch size.

 Model release not required.
 Property release not required.